HomeSharp/HomeSharp/README.md

 # HomeSharp
-HomeSharp (Home#) aims to create a platform for bringing a variety of different home automation control systems into one.
+HomeSharp aims to create a platform for bringing a variety of different home automation control systems into one.
 Making it possible for a user to handle, and control all the smart devices from one GUI, using a smart API translating all the different requests to the specific standard used by the manufacturer (Eg. Netatmo, Telldus, Philips Hue).

 ## Getting started